willdurand-edu/php-slides/src/common/08_model_view_controller.md

 ## Folder organization

-The simplest kind of routing, but also the hardest to maintain:
+The simplest kind of routing, but also the hardest one to maintain:

     !text
     web/